track element | track object

 Gets or sets the default timed text track to use when multiple track elements are specified for a video element.

-Gets or sets the label attribute to create a user readable title for a text track.
+Gets or sets the label attribute to create a user readable title for an audio, video, or text track.

 Gets the current state of the track resource.